📝 Inventory management & stock control · ⏱️ 2 min read

 Digital support for cross-utilization

-A system like KitchenNmbrs helps you plan cross-utilization by showing which ingredients you already have and in which recipes they're used.
-You immediately see which new dishes you can add with existing inventory.
+Systems like KitchenNmbrs help you plan cross-utilization by displaying current ingredients and their recipe applications.
+You'll quickly identify which new dishes you can create with existing stock.

 How do you optimize cross-utilization? (step by step)